 There are also a few beach bars and restaurants along the shore where you can grab local Dominican cuisine and enjoy the stunning sunsets.
-Nearby is Cabrits National Park, which was sadly closed while I was there but I’ve heard it has some nice beaches to explore.
+It’s one of the best beaches near Portsmouth!

-2. Mero Beach
+2. Mero Beach Dominica

 Mero Beach is one of the most popular beaches in the country for several reasons.
 It’s an exception to the island’s rocky beach landscape – although the sand is black here, it’s soft and perfect for relaxing.

-3. Batibou Beach
+3. Batibou Beach Dominica

 As you drive along the windy roads, you’ll see the beauty of Batibou Beach appear from above, but it’s not apparent how to get down there.
 That’s because there is no road straight to the beach.
-Instead, you’ll have to park your car on the side of the road and hike 15-minutes down through the jungle to reach the beach.
+Instead, you’ll have to park your car on the side of the road and hike 15 minutes down through the jungle to reach the beach.

 This north coast beach was a filming location for “Pirates of the Caribbean,” and you’ll see why once you get down there.
-While it’s scenic, rough surf makes this beach more for admiring than swimming.
+While it’s scenic, the rough surf makes this beach more for admiring than swimming.
 That said, it’s one of the few places you could try and surf in the country if the winds are in your favor!

 4. Number One Beach